ansible/ansible-lightspeed-demos/README.md

 The model continues to improve and evolve with each release.
 This can result in generated suggestions that differ from the examples provided.

-Tested Ansible Playbooks are available for each corresponding demo Playbook and start with the `solution_*.yml` prefix.
+Tested Ansible Playbooks are available for each corresponding demo Playbook thats starts with the `solution_*.yml` prefix.
 For example, `solution_provision_azure_vm.yml`.
 Please use this to compare your generated suggestions before doing the demo.

+## How can I contribute?

+Please refer to the [Contributing](./docs/contributing.md) guide for more information.

 ---